Dulzaina: Music reading and writing

-Music for the dolsaina is always written in treble clef.
-G-dolsaina (dolsaina en sol) is a transposing instrument and its music is written in treble clef.
+Music for the dolçaina is always written in treble clef.
+G-dolçaina (dolçaina en sol) is a transposing instrument and its music is written in treble clef.
 Scores written for dolçaina should ideally be transposed into treble clef.
-Therefore, the lowest note is D4 (the first one below the treble clef staff) and the highest one is A5 (on the first additional line above the treble clef staff).
-In order to find the actual concert note pitches (in C) in a score for dolsaina, one must transpose them up a perfect fifth, as for the cor anglais (English horn).
+Therefore, the lowest written note is D4 (the first one below the treble clef staff) and the highest one is A5 (on the first additional line above the treble clef staff).

-Unless specifically stated otherwise, in the following sections, when there is a reference to notes or keys, one must think on the ones that are used by dolsaina players (in G) and not to the actual pitch (in C).
+Unless specifically stated otherwise, in the following sections, when there is a reference to notes or keys, one must think on the ones that are used by dolçaina players (in G) and not to the actual pitch (in C).

 Acoustics

-The dolsaina has a penetrating, very powerful sound.
+The dolçaina has a penetrating, very powerful sound.
 Until some years ago, events involving dolçaina were restricted to the streets and squares of many towns and cities.
-Historically, the dolsaina has played a main role in big gatherings of people during Valencian festivities and traditions, so it is unsurprising that its powerful sound has been specially valued and developed.
+Historically, the dolçaina has played a main role in big gatherings of people during Valencian festivities and traditions, so it is unsurprising that its powerful sound has been specially valued and developed.

-Because of its double reed and conical shaped tube, the dolsaina has a sound characteristic of an oboe or a xeremia.
+Because of its double reed and conical shaped tube, the dolçaina has a sound characteristic of an oboe or a xeremia.
 However, there are some important differences.

-Even though the dolsaina produces a high-pitched sound range, it has a great timbric identity thanks to its richness in harmonics.
+Even though the dolçaina produces a high-pitched sound range, it has a great timbric identity thanks to its richness in harmonics.
 Under certain acoustic conditions, it can also sound like a soprano saxophone or a trumpet.

 Mastering tuning is achieved by fingering and subtle changes in air pressure and in the embouchure.
 Fingering consists of eight finger holes (7 on the front part and one on the rear part for the thumb; like a recorder).

 Registers

-The dolsaina's effective range is divided into two registers, middle register and upper register.
+The dolçaina's effective range is divided into two registers, middle register and upper register.
 They can be distinguished by their timbre and by the way they are produced.